catalystdao/catalyst-documentation/src/content/docs/relayer/setup.md

 The commands does the following:
 - `git pull` collects relevant changes to scripts, configs, and other code changes.
 It is not needed if you continue using the existing config.
 - `docker compose pull` pulls the latest docker image.
 This will be applied after a restart.
-- `docker compose restart relayer` restarts the relayer and applies the latest docker image.
+- `docker-compose up -d` restarts the relayer and applies the latest docker image.